Ep.76: The Art of Fully Living with Tal Gur

 Tal: Yes.
 Yes.

-Robyn: And so, yeah, getting too attached to your unhappiness, being unhappy about your unhappiness is, that’s good mindfulness talk right there.
+Robyn: Getting too attached to your unhappiness, being unhappy about your unhappiness – that’s good mindfulness talk right there.
 When I’m unhappy, I immediately laser in on, “Ooh I’m not feeling like my usual happy self.
 What is wrong here?
 And how can I work to resolve this energy block here?”
-Well another reason I was really attracted to your message, and we’ll get to you in just a minute, Tal, is … We’ll get to your book and where to get it.
-Is that, when I read about this, I was 50, and I was having a little bit of a crisis.
+Well another reason I was really attracted to your message, is that, when I read about this, I was 50, and I was having a little bit of a crisis.
 Nothing too major, but I had spent the last decade writing 15 books.
 Some of them hit most of the bestseller lists.

 I built a really successful business.
 I’m finishing raising my kids right now.
 My youngest child is going to leave for college in a few months.
 I’m empty-nesting, facing a lot of life transitions, and I feel like I did all the things.
 I got the advanced degree.
-I did 20 years of marriage and learned a lot and raised all the kids, and I kind of hit this wall like … and I’ve traveled all over the world, and I’ve lectured all over the world.
+I did 20 years of marriage, and learned a lot, and raised all the kids, and I’ve traveled all over the world, and I’ve lectured all over the world.
 I was like, “What now?”
 That might sound like bragging, and I really don’t mean it that way.
 It’s more like, “I have worked so hard, and I’ve done so many things,” that I’m like, “And so, what now?
 What will give me purpose from here forward?”

-I mean, I’ll continue to run my business and help people.
+I’ll continue to run my business and help people.
 Luckily, I have a business that serves people, but I couldn’t think of any big challenges to tackle, and I had spent my life on challenges.
-And so, I’m wondering when someone like you who’s done 100 hard things in the last 10 years, do you feel like, “Well I can die now”?
+And so, I’m wondering what someone like you, who’s done 100 hard things in the last 10 years, [feels like].
+Do you feel like, “Well I can die now”?
 Or, what do you do next?

 Robyn: Yeah.
 Good question.
 I think I’m addicted to it, and so, that’s part of it.